means the CARES harness is suitable for use on Australian registered aircraft.

 4.CRELLING Shoulder Strap (HSB1) - Y class only: Type HSB1 (2 years - Adult)

-If you have your own AmSafe System, you can use this on board.
+If you have your own AmSafe System, you can use this on board in economy seats for infants from 12 months to children of 4 years.

 Using CARES in-flight (extract only, please view full policy):